elierotenberg/coding-styles/es6.md

 ## Properties

-- Use dot/subscript notation consistently; prefer dot notation by default.
+- Dot/subscript notation MUST be used consistently.

+- Dot notation SHOULD be used when possible.

 ```js
 // bad